- Hours & Admission

 After growing up on Hilton Head, Nancy returned to the island after graduating from Dartmouth and obtaining her Montessori training she started her career here with Sea Pines Montessori, Hilton Head Preparatory School and The Island Recreation Center.
 She is excited to return home again.
 Nancy looks forward to bringing her experience and knowledge to the Sandbox at an exciting time in its growth.
 Nancy holds a master’s degree in education from Lesley College with a specialty degree in Conflict resolution and Peaceable Schools.
 She has spent her life in the field of Early Childhood Education administration, most recently as Head of School of a Montessori school in Newton, Ma.
 With her Montessori training, Nancy is a strong advocate for hands on learning for all children.
 She sees The Sandbox as a needed learning resource for our community’s children and families.

 Nancy has four children and resides here on the island with her two daughters.
-She enjoys spending time with her childhood friends and family, relaxing on the beach, running, and watching her youngest son play college baseball.
+She enjoys spending time with her childhood friends and family, relaxing on the beach, and running.

 Kimberly Cavanagh | Education Program Coordinator